ItsSyfe/UnofficialBlooketAPI/docs/auth/CheckAuth.md

 # GET /users/check-auth

-Get's a cookie to be used in a login request, cookie needs to be saved and reused for future authenticated requests.
+Get a cookie to be used in a login request, cookie needs to be saved and reused for future authenticated requests.

 Not entirely sure what the difference between having a session and being authed is as they seem one and the same but this is called by the client after verifying the session.